Why Is Password Management Important

 How To Remember Or Store Your Passwords?

 Remembering your passwords is definitely not the best way to go with it.
-If you can remember all your passwords, then they are probably not secure, or repetitive, or the aliens at Area 51 performed some miracles on your human brain (totally kidding).
+If you can remember all your passwords, they are probably not secure, or repetitive, or the aliens at Area 51 performed some miracles on your human brain (totally kidding).
 On a serious note, here are the best password management practices.

 1. Personal Diary For Passwords